-When our team gets to a company’s blog during a critique, a common theme, aside from design feedback, usually involves a lack of content strategy or purpose ---and we’re not the only ones who see this trend.
+When our team gets to a company’s blog during a site audit, a common theme, aside from design feedback, usually involves a lack of content strategy or purpose — and we’re not the only ones who see this trend.

 According to Content Marketing Institute, only 38% of marketers feel their content marketing is effective, and just 32% have a documented content marketing strategy.
 The businesses that do have documented content marketing mission statements, however, feel their content was, in fact, more effective in achieving their business objectives.